goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 Buildout and to set up the project directory for running it.
 This bootstrap script is named ``bootstrap.py`` and will do these things:

-- Download and install ``setuptools`` package from PyPI
+- Download and install ``distribute`` distribution from PyPI which contains the forked ``setuptools`` Python package inside.

-- Download and install ``zc.buildout`` package from PyPI
+- Download and install ``zc.buildout`` distribution from PyPI.

-- Create a directory structure eg:- bin/ eggs/ parts/ develop-eggs/
+- Create the directory structure eg:- bin/ eggs/ parts/ develop-eggs/

 - Create a script inside the ``bin`` directory named ``buildout``